AWS Timestream¶

 Verification¶

-- In 「Manage / Automatic Trigger Configuration」, confirm whether the corresponding tasks have the corresponding automatic trigger configurations.
-You can also check the corresponding task records and logs for any anomalies.
+- Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding tasks have the corresponding automatic trigger configurations.
+You can also check the corresponding task records and logs for any abnormalities.

-- On the Guance platform, under 「Infrastructure / Custom」, check if asset information exists.
+- In Guance, under 「Infrastructure / Custom」, check if there is asset information.

-- On the Guance platform, under 「Metrics」, check if there are corresponding monitoring data.
+- In Guance, under 「Metrics」, check if there are corresponding monitoring data.

 Metrics¶

-After configuring Amazon CloudWatch, the default metric set is as follows.
-More metrics can be collected through configuration:
+After configuring Amazon-CloudWatch, the default Measurement set is as follows.
+More Metrics can be collected through configuration:

 Metric Name | Description | Unit | Valid Statistics |